 12. Corn On The Cob

-No matter how you cook corn on the cob it is going to be delicious.
+No matter how you cook corn on the cob, it will be fantastic.

 It is just one of those foods that people enjoy eating.

-You can also cook corn on the cob several other ways.
+You can also cook corn on the cob in several other ways.

-We often boil our corn on the cob and slather it with butter, pepper, and salt.
+We often boil corn on the cob and slather it with butter, pepper, and salt.